realnedsanders/Coordination-Trilemma/appendix-c.md

 - Certain doom via default trajectory (mathematically proven)
 - Uncertain survival via voluntary coordination (theoretically possible, empirically unproven)

 When certain death is the alternative, you attempt the uncertain option.
-This is not faith overriding reason—it's reason itself demanding the attempt.
+Reason itself demands the attempt rather than faith overriding reason.

 **This is the weakest part of the framework logically.
 We acknowledge that honestly.** But "weakest part" doesn't mean "wrong."
 It means "highest uncertainty."
 And uncertainty about the survival path doesn't make the doom path any less certain.